KerfuffleV2/mdoexperiments/README.md

 }
 ```

-And to set the state:
+And one to set the state:

 ```rust
 pub fn putst<'a, SNEW: 'a>(snew: SNEW) -> State<'a, SNEW, ()> {